Vika0908/LabOEFM/README.md

-The Michelson interferometer
+1. The Michelson interferometer deadline for report: 06/12/24

-deadline for report 06/12/24
+2.